yukiwith5267/HomeVisitLINEBot/README.md

 tmux new-window 'source env/bin/activate; sudo pigpiod; uvicorn main:app --host 0.0.0.0 --port 8000 --reload'
 ```

-## Exposing Localhost to the Internet
+## How to publish the localhost of the Raspi to the Internet
+There are two ways to publish localhost to the Internet: using ngrok and using cloudflare.

 **Using ngrok:**
+Sign in to [https://ngrok.com/](https://ngrok.com/) and get your Authtoken.

 ```bash
 wget https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-linux-arm.zip